 Once purely decorative, container gardens are now pulling double duty, designed to be both aesthetic and functional.
-Dwarf fruit trees, vegetables, herbs and berry producing plants like cranberries are now being added to multi-functional container designs.
+Dwarf fruit trees, vegetables, herbs, and berry producing plants like cranberries are now being added to multi-functional container designs.
 You may be thinking: hold on a minute, potted cranberry plants?
 Don’t cranberries grow in large bogs?
 Can you grow cranberries in a pot?
 Let’s learn more about growing cranberries in containers.

 Can You Grow Cranberries in a Pot?

 Not every gardener has the luxury of a huge yard to fill with plants.
 With so many amazing plants on the market these days, even those who do have large gardens may eventually run out of space.
 Lack of gardening space oftentimes leads to gardeners to try their hand at container gardening.
-In days of old, container plantings were generally the standard design which included a spike for height, a filler such as geranium and a trailing plant like ivy or sweet potato vine.
-While this classic, reliable “thriller, filler and spiller” container design is still very popular, gardeners these days are trying out all sorts of different plants in containers.
+In days of old, container plantings were generally the standard design which included a spike for height, a filler such as geranium, and a trailing plant like ivy or sweet potato vine.
+While this classic, reliable “thriller, filler, and spiller” container design is still very popular, gardeners these days are trying out all sorts of different plants in containers.

 A beautiful yet functional plant, cranberries spread prolifically by runners.
-Their flowers and fruits grow on upright canes once the plants are 3 years old.
+Their flowers and fruits grow on upright canes once the plants are three years old.
 In the wild or in garden beds, canes die back after a year or two of producing berries, but new canes continually shoot up from runners as they take root.
 Potted cranberry plants do not usually have the room to produce these runners and new canes, so cranberries in pots will need to be replanted every few years.

 Caring for Container Grown Cranberry Plants

 Cranberries also grow well in trough style planters or window boxes.
 Being bog plants, container grown cranberry plants need soil that is consistently moist.
-Self-watering containers have a water reservoir from which water is constantly wicked up in to the soil, these containers work extremely well for potted cranberry plants.
+Self-watering containers have a water reservoir from which water is constantly wicked up into the soil, these containers work extremely well for potted cranberry plants.

-Cranberries in pots grow best in rich organic material or peat moss.
+Cranberries in pots grow best in rich, organic material or peat moss.
 They can also be planted in potting mixes for acid-loving plants.
 Soil pH should be tested at least once a year in spring.
-A slow release acidic fertilizer can be applied in spring to adjust the pH and correct any nutrient deficiencies.
+A slow-release acidic fertilizer can be applied in spring to adjust the pH and correct any nutrient deficiencies.
 However, low nitrogen fertilizers are better for cranberry plants.
 They will also benefit from an annual addition of bone meal.